franc-s/old-portfolio-react/README.md

-# This contains my old Portfolio written in React.JS
+This contains my OLD Portfolio written in React.JS

 # Reasons for making redudant and updating
 - Styling is unclear, my new website uses syled components